elastic/gsoc/readme.md

 #### Knowledge Prerequisites

 * Java - medium
-* ASM and byte code generation - none required but you'll learn quite a bit by working on the problem and we'll happily teach you what we know
+* ASM and byte code generation - none required but you will learn quite a bit by working on the problem and we will happily teach you what we know
-* Elasticsearch - none and we'll happily teach the little you'd need to learn
+* Elasticsearch - none and we will happily teach the little you would need to learn

 #### Skill Level